 Rhubarb: benefits, dosage, contraindications

-Rhubarb, classified under the Polygonaceae family, originates from the high plateaus of Central Asia.
-It has now acclimated in Europe.
-It is distinguished by a hollow stem which can reach up to 2 meters, topped with large lobed leaves and paniculate flowers.
+Rhubarb, classified in the Polygonaceae family, is native to the high plateaus of Central Asia.
+It is now acclimatized to Europe.
+It is characterized by a hollow stem that can reach 2 meters, topped with large lobed leaves and panicled flowers.
 The parts used are the roots or rhizomes, harvested between 6 and 10 years for their concentration in hydro-anthracene derivatives, notably rhein.
-The major constituents also include aloe-emodin, dianthrones, and various flavonoids and organic acids.
-Rhubarb was valued in traditional Chinese medicine to improve digestion, and today it is mainly used for its laxative properties aiding in the management of constipation.
+Major constituents also include aloe-emodin, dianthrones, and various flavonoids and organic acids.
+Rhubarb was valued in traditional Chinese medicine to improve digestion; today it is mainly used for its laxative properties contributing to the management of the constipation.

 Scientific name(s)